mbarkhau/sbk/lit/030_user_guide.md

  2. You can fall prey to a scam: This can happen if you download your wallet software from an untrustworthy source, ie. from the website of a malicious programmer or scammer, rather than from the website of the original author.
  3. The wallet software may have a bug: Your wallet may be generated in a way that it cannot be recovered or in a way that can be exploited by others to steal your funds.
 (As of this writing, such bugs may be the greatest risk when using SBK).

-For most people, the greatest risk is usually the first: Important but complicated steps are either skipped or not done with dilligence, so that your keys are lost or stolen.
+For most people, the greatest risk is usually the first: Important but complicated steps are either skipped or not done with diligence, so that your keys are lost or stolen.
 This is due to a combination of factors:

 You can lose your funds through a lack of diligence when using your wallet.
 This can happen if you do not keep your keys secret, for example by loading your wallet on an insecure system, you may lose your keys in an accident or you may simply forget a critical password.

  - Complicated and tedious
  - Lack of justification
  - Steps are complicated and tedious.
-If the extra effort is not justified, and if the consequences of skipping them are Without an understanding of  Due to a lack of understanding of security practices, the consequences of which are either years in the future or appear to be , important steps are skipped . causes leads to the inability to dilligently first and it is the risk that SBK is primarilly designed to address.
+If the extra effort is not justified, and if the consequences of skipping them are Without an understanding of  Due to a lack of understanding of security practices, the consequences of which are either years in the future or appear to be , important steps are skipped . causes leads to the inability to diligently first and it is the risk that SBK is primarily designed to address.
 Far more funds are lost or stolen due to improper handling of keys, than are lost due to hacking or bugs.
 The goal of SBK is therefore to:

 SBK is by no means free from tedium.
-It can be a considerable effort to prepare a secure computer, to manually copy dozens and dozens of words and numbers with dilligence and to .
+It can be a considerable effort to prepare a secure computer, to manually copy dozens and dozens of words and numbers with diligence and to .
 The documentation of SBK is written to help you judge if this effort is justified for you.

  - Minimize the risk of you losing your keys.
  - Minimize the risk of your keys being exposed to vulnerable computer systems.
  - Minimize the involvement of third parties who might steal your keys.
  - Minimize the trust placed in any individual third party.

-For more information on how to minimize the risk of downloading a mallicious version of SBK, please review the section on [software verification](#software-verification).
+For more information on how to minimize the risk of downloading a malicious version of SBK, please review the section on [software verification](#software-verification).